Eczema Supportive & Adjunct Medications Treatments

 HIGHEST EFFICACY IN CATEGORYZyrtec(Cetirizine)If your AD is related to allergiesIf your AD is related to allergiesOral dailyLow

 Side Effect Affected Urticaria (skin rash) 5% KEY TAKEAWAYSCetirizine is effective at reducing itching and other skin symptoms in both children and adults with atopic dermatitisStudy Summary Study Type Studied Population Results 📄Cetirizine helped reduce itching and other symptoms of atopic dermatitis in adults, with better results at higher doses (40mg).
 The medication was most effective at reducing itching, redness, and skin thickening compared to placebo.Clinical Trial Total Patients: 178Severity: not availableAge: 18+Higher doses of cetirizine were more effective at improving symptoms, with 40mg showing the best results Long-term use of cetirizine is safe, even in young children.
 Studies showed no negative effects on behavior, thinking ability, or physical development when used for up to 18 monthsStudy Summary Study Type Studied Population Results 📄Cetirizine was found to be safe for long-term use in young children with atopic dermatitis.
 The medication showed similar or fewer side effects compared to placebo over 18 months of treatment.Clinical Trial Total Patients: 817Severity: not availableAge: 12-24 monthsThis was primarily a safety study Cetirizine can help reduce the need for strong topical steroids in patients with moderate-to-severe atopic dermatitisStudy Summary Study Type Studied Population Results 📄Long-term use of cetirizine in infants with atopic dermatitis helped reduce the need for stronger topical steroids, especially in patients with more severe disease.
 The medication also significantly reduced the occurrence of hives compared to placebo (5.8% vs 16.2%).Clinical Trial Total Patients: 817Severity: not specifiedAge: 12-24 monthsIn children with atopic dermatitis who are allergic to grass pollen or dust mites, cetirizine may help prevent or delay the development of asthmaStudy Summary Study Type Studied Population Results 📄In infants with atopic dermatitis who were allergic to grass pollen or house dust mites, cetirizine treatment for 18 months helped prevent or delay the development of asthma.
-This protective effect was particularly strong and lasted for 36 months in children allergic to grass pollen.Clinical Trial Severity: not availableAge: 1-2 yearsCetirizine prevented/delayed asthma development in sensitized infants -
+This protective effect was particularly strong and lasted for 36 months in children allergic to grass pollen.Clinical Trial Severity: not availableAge: 1-2 yearsCetirizine prevented/delayed asthma development in sensitized infants Cetirizine is effective at reducing itching and other skin symptoms in both children and adults with atopic dermatitis

 Summary:Cetirizine helped reduce itching and other symptoms of atopic dermatitis in adults, with better results at higher doses (40mg).
 The medication was most effective at reducing itching, redness, and skin thickening compared to placebo.Study Type:Clinical TrialStudied Population:Total Patients: 178Severity: not availableAge: 18+Results:Higher doses of cetirizine were more effective at improving symptoms, with 40mg showing the best results